spree/spree/guides/content/developer/tutorials/extensions.md

 ### Adding a Controller Action to HomeController

-Now we need to extend `Spree::HomeController` and add an action that selects on sale products.
+Now we need to extend `Spree::HomeController` and add an action that selects "on sale" products.

 Make sure you are in the `spree_simple_sales` root directory and run the following command to create the directory structure for our controller decorator: